jschiavon/character-sheet-13thage/README.md

 This Android app is licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 You are free to use, modify, and distribute this software in accordance with the terms and conditions specified in the GPL-3.0 license.
-For the full text of the license, please refer to the [COPYNG](COPYNG) file in this repository.
+For the full text of the license, please refer to the [LICENSE](LICENSE) file in this repository.

 When using, modifying, or distributing this software, it's essential to understand and comply with the obligations and restrictions set forth by the GPL-3.0 license, such as sharing the source code if you distribute modified versions of the app.